vageeshb/Node-Ember-Starter-Kit/README.md

 Note:
 * All ember scripts go into 'app' folder
 * All handlebar templates go into 'app/templates' folder
-* A;; server related scripts go into 'server' folder
+* All server related scripts go into 'server' folder